ebourg/StrataDocs/guide/extension_points/extend_scenario_framework.md

 ### Perturbations

 A perturbation contains the logic to modify an item of market data so it can be used in a scenario.
-In the example above, a perturbation would be applied to each curve to apply the one basis point shift.
+In the example above, a perturbation would be applied to the curve data to apply the one basis point shift.

 If a filter returns `true` for a piece of market data, the scenario framework passes the data to the associated perturbation.
 The perturbation returns a new item of market data created by applying a transformation the original.